-The Gruppo Cattolica Assicurazioni, which has been going for over 120 years, boasts a degree of longevity that has few equals on the Italian insurance scene.
+Cattolica Assicurazioni Spa, founded in Verona in 1896, boasts a longevity that has few equals in the Italian insurance scene.

 Its historical and entrepreneurial path shows evidence of constant development, between pushing for innovation and providing fair social attention.
 It is a balance that was already present in the team of founders who gathered on 27 February 1896 in Verona to sign the incorporating document of the Società Cattolica di Assicurazione cooperative: 34 members and 36 shareholders who laid the foundations of the project.
 In the wake of the Rerum Novarum encyclical, published a mere five years prior, Cattolica’s Statute focused its main attention on social issues and the modern Social Doctrine of the Church.